-For many small soil clean-ups that require air permits as well as other
+For some small soil clean-ups that require air permits or other

 permitted facilities with low air impact, the Department may require